DaveyJH/ci-portfolio-one-v2/README.md

 *A few ideas of how I would like to further develop the site as I learn and further my skills*

 - Rubik's cube menu structure on home page. *Individual blocks animate at start to build the cube.
 On links/scrolling, have the cube spin and transform pattern/complete?*
-    - Future development: have interactive Rubik's cube??
+    - Future development: have interactive Rubik's cube game??

 - Dark mode toggle. *Create an icon near the top corner? to toggle dark/light modes*
     - Light bulb with glow/lampshade effect for distinguishing toggle

 - Down arrow is also clickable link to automatically bring next 'page' to the top

+- Animate link-lines with a color change effect, continuing to the text.

 #
 ## Technologies Used